EricFecteau/rust-data-analysis/src/5_pub/plotting.md

 ### Setup

-First, lets get some summary statistics to output as a plot.
+Lets get some summary statistics to output as a bar graph.
 Here is a table of the mean hourly wage by gender and province:

 ```rust
 === Rust 5_2_0_plots evcxr